kailash-manasarovar/statement/docs/index.md

 - You could ask them if they were watching the porn specials back in 2015, 2013, or even 2008 from my other homes.
 - Were they shown the footage of me as a child, sedated and gang raped by a group of black men, or any of the other multiple times I ended up in porn without my conscious awareness, knowledge, or consent?
 - Why not ask them who else they're watching in similar situations; there's bound to be masses of live-action spy-cam sex-slaves everyone knows about.
-- Ask them how many women and children have ended up dead, and you could ask them if they expected the same for me.
+- Ask them how many women and children have ended up dead, and whether they expected the same for me.
 - I can imagine you could start a conversation off with one of these people and it feel normal, and funny, and they're laughing, in a jeering way - they're way better than those foreign sluts everyone hates that they watch obsessively on the porn channels - and you mention the children, and the conservatory teachers, and they're still laughing, but there's a flutter in their voice now, and you mention the babies, and there's a splutter, and then they stop laughing, you lose eye contact with them, and maybe, just maybe, the shame can come in and they're human again.

 ![The Dénia Doomsday Manipulation-Machine](content/images/denia-doomsday-machine.png)